Festival de La Roque-d'Anthéron: Interprets

 Although the festival is centered on the piano, other instrumentalists sometimes join the stage, in orchestra formations such as the Concerto Köln and the Orchestre de Chambre de Lausanne, or in chamber formation (Gautier and Renaud Capuçon, Trio Wanderer...), as well as various baroques ensembles, jazz and electronic music composers...

-The piano is sometimes also replaced by a harpsichord, an organ, a pianoforte, a clavicord or even a toy piano...
+The piano is sometimes replaced by a harpsichord, an organ, a pianoforte, a clavicord, or a toy piano.

 The "ensembles in residence" are small chamber music ensembles made up of young musicians who came to La Roque-d'Anthéron to study during the masterclasses of the great masters of the piano.
-They also perform in various surrounding villages, La route de la Durance aux Alpilles, during free concerts to discover these artists of tomorrow.
+They also perform in various surrounding villages, La route de la Durance aux Alpilles, during free concerts that showcase up-and-coming talent.